-According to statistics, humankind is adding about 40 billion tonnes of carbon per annum to the atmospheric carbon cycle - which has the effect of significantly altering the delicate balance of carbon fluxes in the atmosphere, and consequently affecting the climate.
-[12] Deforestation means that the carbon sink effect of trees, (ability to take carbon out of the atmosphere) is significantly diminished, and some environmental groups are of the view that even afforestation projects (planting of trees and reducing deforestation) will not have a significant impact (as not all carbon is the same), and that it is not possible to accurately measure the "sink" effect of a forest (trees will take in different amounts of carbon depending on the weather, species of tree and very little is known about the movement of carbon in forest soils).
+■ Deforestation is the permanent destruction of forests in order to make the land available for other uses.
+The World Bank estimates that about 10 million square km of forest have been lost since the beginning of the 20th century.
+In the past 25 years, forests shrank by 1.3 million square km - an area bigger than the size of South Africa.
+[8] Deforestation means that the carbon sink effect of trees, (ability to take carbon out of the atmosphere) is significantly diminished, and some environmental groups are of the view that even afforestation projects (planting of trees and reducing deforestation) will not have a significant impact (as not all carbon is the same), and that it is not possible to accurately measure the "sink" effect of a forest (trees will take in different amounts of carbon depending on the weather, species of tree and very little is known about the movement of carbon in forest soils).
 They argue that instead, a move towards low-carbon economics is the only solution.